Translate animal species' (chordata) names from one supported language to another with this program.

 If it fails to open the list, it will use a set of cached lists instead, or if those aren't available, a set of embedded lists.

-After clicking , the program will search that Wikipedia page for the scientific name ("Passer domesticus"), which will then be displayed in the "Scientific name" input field.
+After clicking , the program will search the species list or the Wikipedia page for the scientific name ("Passer domesticus"), which will then be displayed in the "Scientific name" input field.

-To find the common names in the "output" languages, the program tries to open the Wikipedia pages for the scientific name in each of these languages (e.g. es.wikipedia.org/wiki/Passer_domesticus for Spanish), and uses a number of regular expressions to search these pages for the common names.
+Likewise, to find the common names in the "output" languages, the program tries to open the (embedded) species lists if available, or the Wikipedia pages for the scientific name in each of these languages (e.g. dk.wikipedia.org/wiki/Passer_domesticus for Danish), and uses a number of regular expressions to search these pages for the common names.

 Use the button to change the program settings interactively.